Trade Show Diaries: What we saw at the 2019 InfoComm Tradeshow

 Check out some footage from the 2019 InfoComm Tradeshow!

-There was a lot of collaboration tech that run the gamut from audio-visual technology, telephony, audio conferencing, web conferencing, video conferencing, unified messaging, instant messaging, digital signage, and meeting room signs to data analytics systems.
+- There was a lot of collaboration tech that runs the gamut.
+Examples include audio-visual technology, telephony, audio conferencing, web conferencing, video conferencing, unified messaging.
+Also, there were instant messaging, digital signage, and meeting room signs to data analytics systems.
 There’s a good reason for the popularity of these solutions.
 Many organizations are in the midst of cultural transitions when it comes to how they work and meet.
-Companies are shifting to open office space and the current and future generations of employees have grown up with an expectation for collaboration.
+Companies are shifting to open office space.
+Current and future generations of employees have grown up with an expectation for collaboration.
 They expect to be able to connect easily and share information from any device.

 If you did not get a chance to visit our booth, here are a few other video highlights:

 - MVIX Showcases Software; New Partnerships

 - InfoComm 2019: Mvix Digital Signage Includes Emergency Alerts Via CAP Protocol